 Finally, far from retaining any bitterness towards James Baker for the manner in which he made his “career move” from The Geeks to The Victims all those years ago, it is fitting and appropriate that I now take this opportunity to pay tribute to him and his contribution to Australian rock and roll.

 I admire his living his commitment to his rock and roll vision all through his adult life, the intensity of his simple but always hell-drivin’ drumming, and most of all his singular talent as a lyric writer, which has been largely unheralded.
 There is a unique charm, a naive, wistful and novel take on the world, and a quirky wit about his lyrics that, on a good day, positions him as a punk son of Chuck Berry (and I mean that to be taken as high praise indeed).
-Further, as is widely acknowledged elsewhere, James was the central figure of the early punk scene in Perth – charismatic, driven, possessed by a seductive and influential vision and attitude that informed the material of his own bands, and others.
+Further, as is widely acknowledged elsewhere, James was the central figure of the early punk scene in Perth – charismatic, driven, possessed by an uncompromising, seductive and influential vision and attitude that informed the material of his own bands, and others.
 His tv-trash-aesthetic was elementally important in breathing unique personality into The Victims, and has surfaced in other bands – The Scientists and Hoodoo Gurus, for example – whose roots extend back to James and the early Perth punk scene.
 I hope I have done my bit towards acknowledging him and his contribution to the formative Perth punk scene and Australian rock in general in telling the story of The Geeks here.
 I have told the story as fully as my recollections will allow, and I have told it truthfully, warts n all.
 I trust – I know – that James will accept that as my right, and I hope that this is also the case with all others whom I have mentioned.

 THE LAST WORD